Have you ever accepted a job offer, started working, and found that it didn’t turn out the way you thought it would?

 If not, be sure to clarify those points and communicate them back in writing when you accept your job offer.

 Written Job Offers Matter

 Next, I don’t care how long it takes to get a written job offer, do not say yes until you have one.
 It should document:

 - Your title.

 - Your complete compensation agreement.

 - Any other key points you have negotiated.

 If your new employer doesn’t put your agreement in writing, you might be taking a leap of faith on empty promises.
 Don’t go there.

 Questions to Ask Before the Job Offer

 Before you get to the offer, find out about the history of the position:

 - Ask why the job is available.
 New?
 Risky.
 Established?
 Less risky.

 - Ask how long the previous incumbent held the job.

 - If it’s not a new role, find out why the previous incumbent left.

-- Trace back five years to learn if and why this is a high-turnover role.
+- Go back 5 years to learn if and why this is a high-turnover role.